 For some people, the Erotic Shadow is any sexual impulse at all; for others the shadow pertains to specific kinks and fetishes.
 Most of us on planet Earth have been brought up to hide at least a part of our sexual impulses.
-I know this hiding allows us to fit into society but we are denying a part of ourselves by doing so.
+This hiding allows us to fit into society, but we are denying a part of ourselves by doing so.
 There may be ‘negative’ emotions around our erotic shadows.
 Feelings such as shame, guilt or self-loathing can be very present when a part of the self has been suppressed.
 It takes an act of courageous self-love to decide to take a deep breath, look inward and examine what lies in the shadows within.
-Note that the emotions that we identify as negative can be highly charged, and this charge can be very useful.
+Note that the emotions we identify as negative can be highly charged, and this charge can be very useful.
 For an exploration of this theme I highly recommend Jack Morin’s book, The Erotic Mind: Unlocking the Inner Sources of Passion and Fulfillment.

-Most commonly reasons for suppression of the shadow are to do with the people we’re attracted to, the types of sex acts we’d like to do or parts of our bodies we’d like to explore.
+Most common reasons for suppression of the shadow are to do with the people we’re attracted to, the types of sex acts we’d like to do or parts of our bodies we’d like to explore.
 The danger in suppressing our sexuality is that it doesn’t actually go away.
 It’s a part of us and it needs its outlets in order for us to be mentally and emotionally healthy.
 Finding safe and healthy ways to embrace with our shadow brings us to knowing ourselves better.

 Combining the desire to explore Tantra (movement towards spiritual self-knowledge) and the understanding that we have suppressed large chunks of our selves into our Shadows, the goal then becomes to explore and ultimately integrate those suppressed parts of ourselves.
 By consciously and wilfully choosing to look at our Shadows, we are attempting to bring those suppressed parts into our own awareness.
 Exploring the Shadow is akin to lighting a candle, and exploring the myriad of caves within our unconscious minds.